TEFCA identity and organization structure

 DEVELOPER

 The Trusted Exchange Framework and Common Agreement (TEFCA) uses object identifiers (OIDs) to designate unique organizations and records belonging to network participants.
-An OID is a globally unique identifier of the International Organization for Standardization (ISO).
+An OID is a globally unique identifier defined by the International Organization for Standardization (ISO).
 Learn more about OIDs.

 You must use (and we provide for you) three OID types within TEFCA: